-The goal today is driving up to Jokulsarlon as we are going to stay the night in the area (Hali) and chase the pretty waterfalls along the way
+Our goal today is driving up to Jokulsarlon as we are going to stay the night in Hali and visit the pretty waterfalls along the way

 We had fish and chips for lunch from Mia’s Van, not far from when you exited the parking area.
 Mia’s Van is only open in the afternoon and close by 4pm.